EQ’ing a vocal track can be frustrating. Sometimes it seems to sound like it was stuck on later, and doesn’t flow with the rest of the track.

 If you want to make clean mixes where you can hear every instrument clearly, you’re going to need this!

-Inside my EQ Strategies course, you’ll learn to understand every part of the EQ spectrum.
+Inside my free EQ course, you’ll learn to understand every part of the EQ spectrum.

 - You’ll learn to clean up the muddiness in your mixes.